 The diagnosis is made when doctors see the spasms.
 Magnetic resonance imaging (MRI) should be done to check for a tumor, other structural abnormalities, and evidence of multiple sclerosis.
 Usually, MRI can detect the abnormal loop of artery pressing against the nerve.

 Botulinum toxin is the drug of choice.
 It is injected into the affected muscles.
-The same drugs used to treat trigeminal neuralgia—carbamazepine, gabapentin, phenytoin, baclofen, and tricyclic antidepressants (see see Drugs Used to Treat Depression)—may be tried but are usually not helpful.
-If drug treatment is unsuccessful, surgery may be done to separate the abnormal artery from the nerve by placing a small sponge between them (see see Taking the Pressure Off a Nerve).
+The same drugs used to treat trigeminal neuralgia—carbamazepine, gabapentin, phenytoin, baclofen, and tricyclic antidepressants (see Table: Drugs Used to Treat Depression)—may be tried but are usually not helpful.
+If drug treatment is unsuccessful, surgery may be done to separate the abnormal artery from the nerve by placing a small sponge between them (see Sidebar 2: Taking the Pressure Off a Nerve).

 Last full review/revision September 2012 by Michael Rubin, MDCM